Formation-flying interferometry in geocentric orbits: Results and discussion

 Lastly, the observation direction was set to $\alpha=19^{\rm h}\,20^{\rm m}$ and $\delta=20^{\circ}$ for the perturbing acceleration analysis.
 This selection was mainly aimed at understanding the typical acceleration magnitudes by taking the typical value of $p$ as approximately 20$^{\circ}$, and was not intended at particular observations of astronomical objects.

-Figure \ref{fig8} left shows a contour map of the control acceleration magnitudes with respect to the separation and altitude of the astronomical interferometer.
-Figure \ref{fig8} right shows the control acceleration magnitude at the desired separation ($0.25$ km) with respect to the semi-major axis.
-A trend similar to that of B-DECIGO is shown in Fig. \ref{fig8} left, that is, smaller control acceleration magnitudes appeared in the shorter-separation/higher-altitude region, and a small-disturbance region of less than $10^{-7}$ $\rm m\,s^{-2}$ was identified in middle Earth orbit.
-The control approach to the long-periodic drift of the eccentricity vector owing to Earth’s $J_3$ gravity was to compensate the relative perturbing acceleration (in Fig. \ref{fig1} (b)) for the lower altitude and shorter separation and the absolute perturbing acceleration (in Fig. \ref{fig1} (a)) for the higher altitude and longer separation.
+The left panel of Fig. \ref{fig8} shows a contour map of the control acceleration magnitudes with respect to the separation and altitude of the astronomical interferometer.
+The right panel shows the control acceleration magnitude at the desired separation ($0.25$ km) with respect to the semimajor axis.
+A trend similar to that of B-DECIGO is shown in the left panel of Fig. \ref{fig8}: smaller control acceleration magnitudes appeared in the shorter-separation and higher-altitude region, and a small-disturbance region of less than $10^{-7}$ $\rm m\,s^{-2}$ was identified in medium Earth orbit.
+The control approach to the long-period drift of the eccentricity vector owing to Earth’s $J_3$ gravity was to compensate for the relative perturbing acceleration (in Fig. \ref{fig1} (b)) for the lower altitude and shorter separation and the absolute perturbing acceleration (in Fig. \ref{fig1} (a)) for the higher altitude and longer separation.